 - Corporate Citizenship Process that builds and maintains relationships with outside stakeholders, including environmental entities, regulators, citizens and law-enforcers, etc.

-This shapes the business.
+This learning growth shapes the business.
 At this point implementation of a strategy becomes possible after controlling it critically.
 Some organizations that have reached this point have set aside the cause-and-effect linkage and financial objectives to achieve it, as it is important for the progress of an organization.
-As can also be seen in the sample balanced scorecard, this can be divided into three important fields as follows:
+As can also be seen in the sample, this can be divided into three important fields as follows: